kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 could visualize what electricity was capable of, in the service of mankind.

-In his later years, he formulated grand plans to use lightning to generate artificial rain to turn deserts into gardens~\cite{tesla19}.
-Another of Tesla's pet projects was the wireless transmission of free electrical energy from which all mankind could benefit~\cite{tesla-energy}.
+In his later years, he formulated grand plans to use lightning to generate artificial rain to turn deserts into gardens [@tesla19].
+Another of Tesla's pet projects was the wireless transmission of free electrical energy from which all mankind could benefit [@tesla-energy].
 This was in keeping with his mission statement.
 It was also consistent with the fact the earth receives its sum total of energy from the sun in precisely the same fashion.
 Yet, such grandiose projects and claims led to the marginalization of Tesla as a force in